The critical conditions for success

 4. Operation - How do we establish that our rules are executed

-Employees are under these circumstances end responsible and have an obligation to meet these in-house tax rules.
-The tax department, internal audit department or risk management can much easier assess whether or not tax rules are properly executed or not and a key periodical business control question has only to be raised: 'have you worked according to the tax policy'.
+Under these circumstances, employees are responsible and obligated to meet these in-house tax rules.
+The tax department, internal audit department, or risk management can much easier assess whether tax rules are appropriately executed, and a key periodical business control question has only to be raised: 'Have you worked according to the tax policy?'.

-It is not just a paper trail like we normally see in practice during Sox controls with respect to tax.
+It is not just a paper trail like we usually see in practice during Sox controls regarding tax.

-That is because tax policies (overall tax and VAT) are in place and someone is actually made end responsible.
-That can make it much easier to remediate when VAT risks come up via preventive or detective test of tax controls.
-The indirect tax department should get immediate commitment when a process owner has apparently failed in that obligation.
-It also would be mandatory to provide support to the tax department to close that gap together as soon as possible.
+That is because tax policies (overall tax and VAT) are in place, and someone is made responsible.
+That can make it much easier to remediate VAT risks when they come up via preventive or detective tests of tax controls.
+The indirect tax department should get an immediate commitment when a process owner has failed in that obligation.
+It would also be mandatory to support the tax department in closing that gap together as soon as possible.

 Why?

-The tax policy is the highest in tax hierarchy - signed off by senior management - and sets the internal tax rules and tax behaviour: the do's-and-don'ts of employees with respect to tax.
+The tax policy is the highest in the tax hierarchy - signed off by senior management - and sets the internal tax rules and tax behavior: the dos-and-don'ts of employees regarding tax.

 Building blocks of a tax policy

-The following taxes fall normally under the scope of such a tax policy - all taxes the Head of Tax is end responsible for:
+The following taxes fall generally under the scope of such a tax policy - all taxes the Head of Tax is ending responsible for:

 • Corporate income tax